-Application Details Reasons for Refusal Appeal Decision NP/22/0007/FUL: Proposed garage adjacent to driveway Delegated Refusal: The proposal was not considered to be well designed in terms of place, scale and design and would be insensitively and unsympathetically sited within the landscape and would cause an unacceptable adverse impact on the amenity of neighbouring properties.
-Proposal considered contrary to Policies 2 (Tenby Service and Tourism Centre), 8 (Special Qualities), 14 (Conservation of the Pembrokeshire Coast National Park), 29 (Sustainable Design) and 30 (Amenity).
-CAS-02386-K4D6Y1 Dismissed 11/05/23 The Inspector concluded that the proposal would not represent good design and would have a harmful effect on the character and appearance of its surroundings in conflict with Policies 8 and 14 which seek to ensure the character and identity of the landscape of the National Park is not lost through poor design, Policy 29 which requires development proposals to be well designed in terms of place and local distinctiveness and Policy 30 which states that development should not be visually intrusive on its surroundings.
-It would also be at odds with national planning policy in respect of these matters.
+Application Details Reasons for Refusal Appeal Decision NP/24/0175/FUL: Rear first floor extension.
+Extended garage and reconfigured driveway / parking Delegated Refusal: The proposal was considered to be intrusive and result in a significant harmful visual impact especially on the special qualities.
+Proposal considered to be contrary to Policies 1 (National Park Purposes and Duty), 6 (Rural Centres), 8 (special Qualities), 14 (Conservation and enhancement of the Pembrokeshire coast National Park), 29 (Sustainable Design) and 30 (Amenity).
+CAS-03692-Q1R7J0 Dismissed 15/11/2024 The Inspector concluded that the proposed development would not conflict with Policies 1, 6, 8 or 14, but would be contrary to Policies 29 and 30 by virtue of not being well designed in terms of place and local distinctiveness and being of a scale incompatible with its surroundings.

-NP/22/0007/FUL: The dismissal of the appeal citing Policies 8, 14, 29 and 30 show these policies are performing effectively.
+NP/24/0175/FUL: The dismissal of the appeal citing Policies 29 and 30 show these policies are performing effectively.